Alesha Dixon: 1999–2005: Mis-Teeq

 Dixon's career began in 1999 when she met Sabrina Washington as they both joined a dance school in Fulham, south west London.
 Together, they decided to form a group when Dixon and Washington, the two co-founders, spotted Su-Elise Nash, a girl auditioning for another group.
 Dixon and Washington proposed that Nash join the group and together they formed a trio.
-They were soon signed to Telstar Records with the addition of a new member, Zena McNally, and became the popular UK garage/R&B girl group, Mis-Teeq.
+They were soon signed to Telstar Records with the addition of a new member, Zena McNally, and became the UK garage/R&B girl group, Mis-Teeq.

 In October 2000, Dixon, then relatively unknown, featured on the single "Rumours" by Damage, which charted modestly at number 22 on the UK Singles Chart.
 The genre of the track departed from the group's R&B style, in favour of a garage-based sound, however, the tepid reaction from fans ensured Damage did not venture further into garage.

 In January 2001, Mis-Teeq released their first single, "Why".
 The track remained commercially unnoticed until a garage remix was produced and the track charted at number 8 in January of that year.
 Two separate music videos for the song were filmed, accompanying the different versions of the song.
 The song's success coincided with Zena McNally's departure; McNally later alleged that friction between herself and Washington was a factor.
 Mis-Teeq, continuing as a trio, then released "All I Want", which charted even more successfully at number 2, behind Shaggy's "Angel".
 In October 2001, they released their debut album Lickin' On Both Sides, featuring hits "One Night Stand", "B with Me" and double A-side single "Roll On/This Is How We Do It".
 In 2002, Mis-Teeq performed and received a nomination at the BRIT Awards in Earls Court, later in the year band won the MOBO Award for Best Garage Act.
 After the success of their debut album, 2003 saw Mis-Teeq becoming the faces of JD Sports stores nationwide.

-In 2003, Mis-teeq released their second album Eye Candy, which included the singles "Scandalous", "Can't Get It Back" and "Style".
+In 2003, Mis-Teeq released their second album Eye Candy, which included the singles "Scandalous", "Can't Get It Back" and "Style".
 In 2004, Mis-Teeq toured the United States and released their debut single "Scandalous" from their American self-titled debut, a compilation of the albums Lickin' On Both Sides and Eye Candy.

 In 2004, Dixon went to feature in the N.E.R.D music video "She Wants to Move".
 In the video, she is shown dancing on a podium whilst the group circled her.
 It was also rumoured that she was dating Pharrell Williams around the time of the video.
 The last song Dixon recorded with Mis-Teeq was "Shoo Shoo Baby" for the Disney film Valiant.
 In March 2005, their Greatest Hits compilation was released and it was announced that they were separating to pursue solo careers.

 Dixon married Michael Harvey Jr in June 2005.
 In November 2006, the couple divorced following Harvey's affair with singer Javine Hylton.